A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Unary Negation First-Order Logic with Transitive Closure

+Here $x_s$ plays the role of the free variable $x$, $x_t$ plays the role of the existential witness $y$, and the variables $z_1,\dots,z_n$ are the internal existential variables of the corresponding "conjunctive programs".
+Thus each choice of one disjunct for every $i\leq n$ gives rise to one "conjunctive program" $C_\sigma[x_s,x_t]$, so that in general one obtains a disjunction of $2^n$ different "conjunctive programs".
+As previously mentioned, this exponential blow-up is already present in the $\UNFO$-fragment, and it was already observed in \cite[proof of Lemma 4.1]{segoufin2013unary}, where it is described as being ``reminiscent of the transformation of propositional formulas into disjunctive normal form''.

-The following Lemma shows that while the "size@@untc" of the normal form $\tilde \phi$ obtained from $\phi$ can be of exponential "size@@untc" with respect to $\untcsize\phi$, the "NF-conjunctive width" of $\tilde\phi$ remains linear.
+The next lemma isolates the normalization step.
+It shows that every $\UNTC$-formula with at most two free variables can be transformed into an equivalent formula in normal form, while keeping the corresponding width measure under control.
+This will be crucial later, when we translate normal-form formulas into $\UCPDLp$ without losing the desired complexity bounds.
+Notice that while the "size@@untc" of the normal form $\tilde \phi$ obtained from $\phi$ can be of exponential "size@@untc" with respect to $\untcsize\phi$, the "NF-conjunctive width" of $\tilde\phi$ remains linear.

-\begin{lemma} Let $\phi$ be a $\UNTC$-formula of at most two free variables.
-There is $\tilde\phi$ in normal form such that $\phi$ is equivalent to $\tilde\phi$ and $\Cqsizenf{\tilde \phi}\leq \untcsize{\phi}$ \end{lemma} \begin{proof} We proceed by structural induction of $\phi$.
+\begin{lemma}\AP Let $\phi$ be a $\UNTC$-formula of at most two free variables.
+There is $\tilde\phi$ in normal form such that $\phi$ is equivalent to $\tilde\phi$ and $\Cqsizenf{\tilde \phi}\leq \untcsize{\phi}$. \end{lemma} \begin{proof} We proceed by structural induction of $\phi$.

 \proofsubcase{$\phi=R(x,y)$, for $R\in\sigma$} We have $\tilde\phi=R(x,y)$ ($=\exists\emptyset.R(x,y)$) and $\Cqsizenf{\tilde \phi}=2 = \untcsize{R(x,y)}$.

 \proofsubcase{$\phi= x=y$} We reason as above.